freifunk-berlin/bbb-configs/DEVELOPER.md

 model_nice: Archer C7                   # model from the router in human readable form
 version_nice: v2                        # version from the router in human readable form, not always present

+# This section is only needed for devices still using swconfig
 switch_ports: 6                         # number of physical ports + one (CPU)
 switch_int_port: 0                      # port-id of the CPU
 switch_ignore_ports: [1, 2, 3, 4]       # omit ports, that exist in software but not in hardware (i.e. MikroTik SXTsq 5ac)
 int_port: eth0                          # hardware-device on which swconfig works on

+# For DSA use
+dsa_ports:                              # list of ports obtained from boards.json
+  - lan1
+  - lan2
+  - wan

 wireless_devices:                       # definitions for the devices radios
   - name: 11a_standard                  # 5GHz radio